 To begin, let’s look at some of the most commonly used terms and words that you will want to get familiar with on your journey to purchasing a fifth-.

 The B and W RVK3300 Companion 5th – comes with a max weight rating of 20,000 pounds which is perfect for medium-sized trailers.
 The allows for a variety of vertical adjustments ranging in degrees and angles.
 This comes with cam-action latching handles which makes the itself a lot easier to release and put back over time.
 The also comes with integrated noise reduction technology which ensures a quiet trip when your .

 Important Terms to Know Related to Fifth Wheel Hitches

 Extended Pin Box- the term extended pin box refers to an apparatus that is commonly used on short tracks.
-This device will prevent the chances of the trailer you’re hauling hitting your cab when turning in tight corners or at fast speeds.
-If you have a short bed truck and are interested in hauling trailers, you will want to use an extended pin box to reduce the potential overall damage that your vehicle will sustain.
+This device will prevent the chances of the you’re hauling hitting your cab when turning in tight corners or at fast speeds.
+If you have a and are interested in hauling trailers, you will want to use an extended pin box to reduce the potential overall damage that your vehicle will sustain.